-Waldo continues to be a hot spot for homebuyers this year!
+Waldo continues to be a hot spot for homebuyers this year.
 As prices keep climbing in the 64113 zip code to the north, those who want to buy on a more modest budget look south to 64114.
-These figures are for single family home sales, using the boundaries of State Line to Holmes and Gregory to 85th:
+Those first two sentences exactly what I wrote for the March 2017 stats report.
+It’s a trend!!!
+These figures are for Waldo single family home sales, using the boundaries of State Line to Holmes and Gregory to 85th:

 Average days on market: 31

-Currently in Waldo, there are 11 single family homes for sale at a median list price of $224,900 and 24 days on market.
+Prices are up, homes are selling very fast and sellers are getting sticker price.
+Waldo is a a very desireable location for homebuyers!
+Currently in Waldo, there are just 13 active single family homes for sale at a median list price of $142,000 and 14 days on market.

 (All information taken from Heartland MLS; deemed reliable but not guaranteed.)